 Students must apply and be accepted to a co-op program.
-Students apply during the Introduction to Co-op course.
+Students apply during the introductory professional development course.

 To be considered for and to continue in a co-op program, a student must: